Rapid Microbiological Methods for Pharmaceutical Laboratories

-Molecular based microbial identification systems are also available for pharmaceutical applications and are described in more detail in Test Method Guide to Molecular Techniques for Microbial Identification and Typing
+Molecular based microbial identification systems are also available for pharmaceutical applications and are described in more detail in our Test Method Guide to Microbial Identification and Strain Typing Using Molecular Techniques

 Endotoxin testing Endotoxins are lipopolysaccharide contaminants derived from the cell walls of Gram-negative bacteria.
 Endotoxin detection is an important function for pharmaceutical microbiology laboratories and is usually done using the long-established Limulus Amoebocyte Lysate (LAL) assay.
 Rapid semi-automated systems using sophisticated electronics have been developed for endotoxin testing and are claimed to be capable of real-time tests for PAT applications.